sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### IV.
 How to identify a high issue:

 1. Definite loss of funds without (extensive) limitations of external conditions.
-The loss must exceed 1%.
+The loss of the affected party must exceed 1% .
-2. Inflicts serious non-material losses (doesn't include contract simply not working).

 ### V. How to identify a medium issue:

 1. Causes a loss of funds but requires certain external conditions or specific states, or a loss is highly constrained.
-The losses must exceed 0.01% and any amount relevant based on the precision or significance of the loss.
+The loss of the affected party must exceed 0.01%.
-2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds.
+2. Breaks **core** contract functionality, rendering the contract useless or leading to loss of funds of the affected party larger than 0.01%.

 ### VI.
 Requirements: